rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 ### Thumb Keys
 - The four thumb keys control layer transitions, when held (navigation, lower, raise and mouse).
 - The two outer thumb keys act as Special Keys, when tapped.
-See the *Special Keys* section below.
+See below.
 - The two inner thumb keys act as space, when tapped.
 - Holding both outer thumb keys will activate the maintenance layer.